ioer-dresden/carto-lab-docker/docs/docker.md

 !!! info "A Note on Your Operating System"
     Carto-Lab Docker is optimized for Linux-based environments.
 If you are on Windows, we strongly recommend using the **Windows Subsystem for Linux (WSL)** to ensure the best performance and avoid potential compatibility issues.

+!!! tip "Automatic Deployments with Ansible"
+    Both, the creation of the rootless environment and the Carto-Lab Setup can be automated with our Ansible playbooks.
+See [Ansible](ansible.md).

 ---

 ## Step by Step: Running the Container